JoyZadan/shop-kbeauty/README.md

 ## SCOPE PLANE
 ### **Feature Planning**
-When planning the Shop K-Beauty ecommerce store's features and scope, I drew up a Desirability, Feasibility and  Viability analysis of all the possible features to be included in the project, ranking them by order of importance from low (1) to high (5).
-Features that ranked the highest will be prioritised.
+When planning the Shop K-Beauty ecommerce store's features and scope, I drew up a Desirability, Importance and  Viability analysis of all the possible features to be included in the project, ranking them by order of importance from low (1) to high (5).
+Features that ranked the highest will be prioritised and should they have been delivered within this release, will then be marked accordingly so.
 The target users for each ranked feature are also identified.

 | # | Feature | Target User | Desirability | Importance | Viability  | Delivered |
 | --- | --- | --- | --- | --- | --- | --- |